-Over three-quarters of participants reported drinking coffee and compared to those who did not drink coffee, drinkers were more likely to be older, male, from less deprived areas and have higher education levels.
+Over three-quarters of participants reported drinking coffee and compared to those who did not drink coffee, drinkers were more likely to be older, male, from less deprived areas, and have higher education levels.
 They were also more likely to be previous or current smokers, consume higher levels of alcohol, have high cholesterol, and were less likely to have chronic conditions such as diabetes, cirrhosis, gallstones, and peptic ulcers compared with non-coffee drinkers.

 After taking these factors into account, the researchers found that coffee drinkers were 50 percent less likely to develop HCC compared to those who did not drink coffee.
-Lead author Kim Tu Tran, postgraduate research student from the Centre for Public Health at Queen’s University Belfast, said:
+Lead author Kim Tu Tran, a postgraduate research student from the Centre for Public Health at Queen’s University Belfast, said: